jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### Testing the model

-I strongly recommend that you think about a linear regression problem that interests you and train a simple model.
-A lot of issues occur in a complex model and will also show up in a simple model.
-With a complex model, you treat it as a black box.Many actions are purely random guesses.
+I strongly recommend you to implement a linear regression model that interests you.
+A lot of issues occur in a complex model will also show up in a simple model.
+With a complex model, you treat it as a black box.
+Many actions are purely random guesses.
 Working with a model designed by yourself, you create better scenarios to test your theories and develop a better insight in DL.
-Most tutorials have pre-cooked parameters.
-They teach you the easier part without having you struggle on the hard part.

 So, let Pieter train the system.
 ```